What is lean project management?

 - Combining among themselves the results achieved in different directions

-The implementation of Lean methodology is the best solution for those who want to succeed in business in the face of fierce competition.
+Implementing the Lean methodology is the best solution for those who want to succeed in business in the face of fierce competition.
 The introduction should begin by studying the philosophy of lean manufacturing as such.
 An important component of this process is an analysis of what Lean manufacturing tools are (lean manufacturing tools).
 What and how can be achieved with Lean tools and techniques?

 To put it very briefly, lean manufacturing tools are the shortest way to: